 I’ve used writing notebooks for several years and have made changes along the way to find the best possible way to use them.
-This post will show how to set up your notebook!
-There is a video link at the bottom too!
+This post will show how to set up your student notebooks to get them ready for a year of writing!

 (You will find some Amazon affiliate links on this page.
 The small commission I make goes back into my blog so I can provide teachers with ideas and activities for their classrooms!)

 A. Decorate the Outside Cover